 HISTORY OF MARDI GRAS

-In French, Mardi Gras means “Fat Tuesday” and is celebrated the day before Ash Wednesday as a last “fling” before the 40 days of Lent which precede Easter.
-Lent is a word that comes from the Middle English word “lente” which means “springtime” — so named for the season of the year in which it usually occurs.
+In French, Mardi Gras means “Fat Tuesday.”
+It is celebrated the day after Shrove Monday and the day before Ash Wednesday as a last “fling” before the 40 days of self-denial of Lent, which precede Easter.
+Lent is a word that comes from the Middle English word “lente,” which means “springtime” — so named for the season of the year in which it usually occurs.

 What are the customs you observe on Mardi Gras?